 RGK Foundation is an independent foundation established in 1966 by Ronya and George Kozmetsky.
 For many years, the Foundation's primary focus was medical and educational research without geographic restriction.
 Projects supported in earlier years included studies in several areas of national and international concern including health, corporate governance, energy, economic analysis, and technology transfer.
 The Foundation also sponsored conferences that enhanced information exchange and developed linkages among business, academia, community, and government.

 Ronya Kozmetsky led the Foundation until she retired in 1996, at which time her son, Gregory A. Kozmetsky, assumed the chairmanship.
 Ronya continued to serve as an active member of the Board of Trustees until her death in 2011.
-Dr. George Kozmetsky also actively served as a member of the Board of Trustees until his death in 2003.
+Dr. George Kozmetsky served as chairman of the board from 1966 to 1989, after which he continued to serve on the Board of Trustees until his death in 2003.
 An Adjunct Board was formed in 1996 for the purpose of preparing direct descendants of Ronya and George Kozmetsky and their spouses for service on the Board of Trustees.
 Members, who must be at least 20 years old, are provided a hands-on opportunity to learn about philanthropy, grant making, and nonprofit governance.